Skip to content

 Taking advantage of Goodreads

 Goodreads is probably the largest reader site.
 Readers list the books they’ve read, are reading, and want to read.
-And, a lot of the users give reviews of the books they’ve read.
+And many of the users give reviews of the books they’ve read.

-How you can use this for your research is to go to the site and, like Amazon, use the search bar to put in your keyword and see what their search engine brings up.
+To use this for your research, go to the site and, like Amazon, use the search bar to enter your keyword and see what their search engine brings up.

 If you look at a particular book, it will also give you the categories (genres) used.